Otis Worldwide

 Based in Farmington, Connecticut, U.S., Otis is the world's largest manufacturer of vertical transportation systems, principally focusing on elevators, escalators, and moving walkways.
+It currently has a market share of 18%.
 The company pioneered the development of the "safety elevator", invented by Elisha Otis in 1852, which used a special mechanism that locked the elevator car in place against hoisting rope failure.

-The Otis Elevator Company was acquired by United Technologies in 1976, and was spun off as an independent company 44 years later in April 2020 as Otis Worldwide Corporation.
+The Otis Elevator Company was acquired by United Technologies in 1976, and was spun off as an independent company 44 years later in April 2020.

-Its slogan is "Made to move you".

 History

 The booming elevator market

 In 1852, Elisha Otis invented the safety elevator, which was automatically halted in a hoisting rope failure.
 After a demonstration at the 1853 New York World's Fair, the elevator industry established credibility.